LibCrowds/docs/docs/collections/content.md

-Content for the About, Take Part and Data pages can be modified here, using Markdown.
+Content for the *About*, *Take Part* and *Data* pages can be modified here, using Markdown.
 Changes are made in real-time, although you may have to refresh your browser to see them.

 ??? warning "Administrator rights required"